dsdevries/coding-challange/README.md

 # Steps to Completion

+1) Fork this repo to your personal GitHub account.

-1) Clone this repo to your computer and install its dependencies with npm.
+2) Clone the forked repo to your computer and install its dependences with npm.

-2) Create a branch with your name (e.g.: jane-dough).
+3) Create a branch with your name (e.g.: *jane-dough*).

-3) Complete the required baseline tasks.
+4) Complete the **Required** tasks (see below).

-4) Complete any extra tasks you would like to or that have been requested of you.
+5) Complete any **Extra** tasks you would like to or that have been requested of you.

 5) Make a PR against the master branch from your name branch.